Monuments

 As monuments or other works of public art are removed from public space, we strongly encourage commissioning organizations and artists to maintain digital records of controversial and/or removed artworks online, providing context and new perspectives on their impact.
 This allows the public to comprehend how, when, and why artworks transform in meaning or favor over time, while preserving and analyzing the evolving meaning and context of public art.
 PAA advocates for transparency and preservation when it comes to documenting the removal and replacement of monuments or other controversial works.
 In this way, PAA aims to be a digital space for accountability, understanding, and continued growth in public art.

-If you would like to add new information to artwork records or submit a project to the Public Art Archive, please complete the relevant form below.
+If you would like to add new information to artwork records or submit a project to the Public Art Archive, please complete this form.

 Image of tall bronze sculpture